-Specifies the object rotation with respect to the current LND's coordinate system.
+Specifies the object rotation in regard to the current LND's coordinate system.

-OBCOLOR colorname
+OBCOLOR

 Specifies the color to be used as the default color or initial color for the object placement area.
 The OBCOLOR parameter is used only for objects of the PSEG, GOCA, BCOCA, and IOCA type.
 If the object type is OTHER, this parameter is ignored.
-Colors specified must be of the standard OCA color space.

-Specifies standard OCA color space color names, which are:

-NONE DEFAULT BLACK

-BLUE BROWN

-GREEN RED
+Values for colorname can be a defined color (see "DEFINE COLOR Command" on page 254) or one of these OCA color spaces:

-PINK (or MAGENTA) TURQ (or CYAN)
+NONE DEFAULT BLACK BLUE BROWN GREEN RED PINK (or MAGENTA) TURQ (or CYAN) YELLOW DARKBLUE (or DBLUE) ORANGE PURPLE MUSTARD GRAY DARKGREEN (or DGREEN) DARKTURQ (DTURQ, or DCYAN, or DARKCYAN)

-YELLOW

-DARKBLUE (or DBLUE)

-ORANGE PURPLE

-MUSTARD

-GRAY

-DARKGREEN (or DGREEN)

-DARKTURQ (DTURQ, or DARKCYAN, or DCYAN)

-In the following example, the page definition pd1 has defined an object with an external name of "PSEGxyz", of object type PSEG.
-The object has an internal name of "xyzintname".
+In the following example, the page definition pd1 defines an object with an external name of PSEGxyz, of object type PSEG.
+The object has an internal name of xyzintname.
 The internal name identifies the object for the LAYOUT OBJECT subcommand when the object is placed.
 Observe that case is not significant on either the internal nor the external names.

 '''

 PAGEDEF pd1 Replace Yes

 COMMENT 'this is my program';

-FONT XF1;
+FONT XF1 ;

 OBJECT xyzIntName

 OBXNAME PSEGxyz

-OBTYPE PSEG;
+OBTYPE PSEG ;

 PAGEFORMAT pf1;

 LAYOUT 'abc' POSITION 2 in 1 in;

 OBJECT xyzintname 1.1 in 2.1 in

 OBSIZE 3 in 5 in

-OBMAP FILL

-OBCOLOR BLUE ;

 '''